Skip to main content

 PsyD (Doctor of Psychology) at California School of Professional Psychology, San Diego

-Modalities: Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused CBT, Cognitive Behavioral (CBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing, Attachment Based, Schema, Relational, Interpersonal Psychotherapy (IPT), Strength-Based, Mindfulness-Based Cognitive Therapy (MBCT), and Psychodynamic
+Psychodynamic, Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused CBT, Cognitive Behavioral (CBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing, Attachment Based, Schema, Relational, Interpersonal Psychotherapy (IPT), Strength-Based, Mindfulness-Based Cognitive Therapy (MBCT)